flatironinstitute/sciware-git-collaborative/_episodes/02-centralized.md

 #### 7. Browse the network of branches and commits

 After you have pushed your branch and other participants have too, browse the network of branches and commits and discuss with others what you see.
+This is on the administrator's GitHub account.

 #### 8. Submit a pull request